UnionInternationalCheminsdeFer/OSDM/spec/technical-principles.md

 Consumers MUST use the `type` string as the primary identifier for the problem type; the `title` string is advisory and included only for users who are not aware of the semantics of the URI and do not have the ability to discover them (e.g., offline log analysis).
 Consumers SHOULD NOT automatically dereference the type URI.

+## Functional Errors and Error Codes

+In order that OSDM implementations  behave consistently in error situations, a list of [error codes and warnings](./errors-warning/) have been defined that must be supported in case of functional errors by all implementations.

 ## Authentication

 The following three design principles are binding for each implementor: